dusktreader/flask-praetorian/docs/developer_guide.rst

-flask-praetorian Developer Guide
+sanic-praetorian Developer Guide
 ================================

-This developer guide will help you get started on working on flask-praetorian in a development environment so that you can add features and run tests
+This developer guide will help you get started on working on sanic-praetorian in a development environment so that you can add features and run tests

 Dependencies